 Instructions of Shuruppak

-The Instructions of Shuruppak is considered the earliest example of a collection of Sumerian instructions—its earliest manuscripts are dated to the 25th century BCE—and one of the most widely disseminated in Mesopotamia, both geographically and across time.
+The Instructions of Shuruppak is considered to be the earliest example of a collection of Sumerian instructions—its earliest manuscripts are dated to the 25th century BCE—and one of the most widely disseminated in Mesopotamia, both geographically and across time.
 It includes various instructions given by a father, the man of Shuruppak, to his son.
 Over time the son came to be identified with the flood hero Ziusudra, thus giving the text a status of antediluvian wisdom.
 During the second millennium, this piece was translated into Akkadian in various places independently.
 One of these Akkadian copies was probably imported into the Levantine Crescent and then translated into Hurrian (Private coll. in Alster 2005: 48ff.).
 Although only a fragment of it was found ex situ, its paleography and Hurrian language ascribe it to the LBA Anatolian or Syrian region.
 According to Bendt Alster, it belongs to the scribal school of Emar.

 The fragment preserves the end of the exposition, presenting the father who offers advice to his son, then continues with various kinds of advice and proverbs (paralleling entries 11–16; 60–67 of the Sumerian edition), such as: